r-Lah Distribution: Properties, Limit Theorems and an Application to Compressed Sensing: Introduction

 which is referred to as the Weyl random cone of type B+ due to its relation to the Weyl chamber of type $B$, see \cite{godland:2022}.
 Corollary~2.12 in \cite{godland:2022} (see also~\cite[Eqn.~(2.23)]{godlandschlaefli:2022}) states that the expected total number of $k$-dimensional faces of $C_n^B$ is

 for all $k\in \{0,\ldots, d-1\}$ and $n\geq d$, where the numbers on the right-hand side are the $r$-Stirling numbers with parameter $r=1/2$, to be defined in Section~\ref{ChapterrStirling}.
 Our goal is to investigate the relation between the expected number of $k$-dimensional faces of $C_n^B$ and the maximal possible number $\binom{n}{k}$ of such $k$-faces.
 Namely, if $d\to\infty$ and $n=n(d)\to \infty$ grows sufficiently slow, then we expect the number of $k$-faces of $C_n^B$ to be ``close'' to the maximal number $\binom nk$, while in the regime when $d\to\infty$ and $n = n(d)\to \infty$ grows sufficiently fast, we expect it to be much smaller than $\binom nk$.
-We will confirm this intuition and identify the position of the threshold where the phase transition occurs.
+We will confirm this intuition and identify the position of the threshold where the transition occurs.
 To this end, we introduce the $r$-Lah distribution which is closely related to the right-hand side of~\eqref{Cones}.
 This distribution generalizes the Lah distribution, which has been studied in~\cite{kabluchko:2022} and corresponds to $r=0$.
 As it turns out, limit theorems for the $r$-Lah distribution lead to threshold phenomena for the face numbers of $C_n^B$.
 Threshold phenomena of this type were first investigated by Vershik and Sporyshev~\cite{vershik_sporyshev_asymptotic_faces_random_polyhedra1992} and Donoho and Tanner~\cite{donoho_neighborliness_proportional,donoho_tanner_neighborliness,donoho_tanner,donoho:2010} in the setting of random projections of regular simplices, cubes, orthants, and Gaussian polytopes.

 This paper is organized as follows.
-In Section \ref{ChapterrStirling}, we will recall the definition of the $r$-Stirling numbers and use these to define the $r$-Lah distribution.
-In Section \ref{ChapterProperties} we give an explicit formula for the expectation of this distribution and prove log-concavity.
+In Section \ref{ChapterrStirling} we will recall the definition of the $r$-Stirling numbers and use these to define the $r$-Lah distribution.
+In Section \ref{ChapterProperties} we derive explicit formulas for the expectation and the variance of this distribution and prove its log-concavity.
 Furthermore, we prove several limit theorems including a central limit theorem.
 These limit theorems will then be used to prove threshold phenomena for the expected number of $k$-faces of $C_n^B$ in Section~\ref{threshold_phenomena}.
 As another application, in Section~\ref{sec:compressed_sensing} we analyze threshold phenomena for the probability of unique recovery of sparse monotone signals from linear measurements.